 - Caseificio Rosola.
 Tucci begins his Emilia-Romagna journey with Bottura and a visit to this dairy outside Modena.
 Here they try aged and fresh Parmigiano Reggiano cheese.
 This is Bottura’s preferred dairy to get the cheese for his 5 Ages of Parmigiano dish.

-- Casa Maria Luigia Hotel.
+- Casa Maria Luigia Hotel (reviews).
 Bottura and his wife opened this luxe boutique hotel near Modena in 2019.
 Tucci is treated to a snack of bread topped with ricotta, honey, and balsamic vinegar and lightly fired in an outdoor oven.

 - Quadrilatero Market.
-This food market along the medieval streets in Bologna’s historic center is where Tucci meets Mattia Santori, leader of Italy’s Sardines grassroots political movement.
+This food market along the medieval streets in Bologna’s historic center is where Tucci meets Mattia Santori.
+Santori is the young, unlikely leader of Italy’s Sardines grassroots political movement.

 - Salumeria Simoni.
 Tucci and Santori marvel at the deliciousness and simplicity of Bologna’s famed mortadella at Salumeria Simoni, a typical Emilia-Romanga deli.